NGPVAN/job-descriptions/director-of-engineering.md

 Do you like to ship early and often?

-Do you enjoy working with a diverse, talented, and passionate team to make sure products are great and clients are successful?
+Would you enjoy working with a diverse, talented, and passionate team to make sure products are great and clients are successful?

 If so, this is your opportunity to manage the development of our industry-leading applications, in a position where your work can make a difference in millions of lives.